Is Ritual right for beginners?

 How does the waitlist work?

 If class is full, you may still sign up for class and be added to the waitlist.
-One minute prior the time of the class, we check the roster to see if everyone who signed up for class has checked-in.
+One minute after the time of the class, we check the roster to see if everyone who signed up for class has checked-in.
 At that point, if not everyone has checked-in, we will open up the waitlist.

 Is there somewhere to store my things?